- By Blog in

 - Costa Rica is expensive – certainly, it’s the most expensive country in Central American and one of the most expensive in Latin America (though we still save 33% over our U.S. cost of living).

-- Crime Rate – It’s true, the law is weak and they often let lawbreakers off the hook (however the murder rate has been dropping, only 8.7% per 100,000 in 2012).
-Costa Rica is the #1 country in the Western Hemisphere, per capita, for robberies (at least they’re number one in something).
+- Crime Rate – It’s true, the law is weak and they often let lawbreakers off the hook (however the murder rate has been increasing, to 12.1 per 100,000 in 2017).
+And Costa Rica has a high rate for robberies and burglaries, like much of Latin America.

 - The towns aren’t cobble-stoned or Colonial looking.

 - It’s not different enough, with little indigenous influence like Mexico and Ecuador.

 - It’s not paradise (gosh, I hate that word).